 The Teaching Reasoning and Inquiry Project in Social Studies (TRIPSS) at the University of Michigan School of Education seeks a postdoctoral research fellow with a background in social studies education, educational research, and teacher education or professional development to collaborate with faculty, staff, and graduate students.
-The position will commence as soon as possible.
+The position will commence on May 1, 2019.
 The position offers the potential for annual review and reappointment 2022.

 TRIPSS has two branches of work: (1) developing and studying inquiry-based curriculum in middle school classrooms that supports students’ reading, thinking, and writing in social studies and (2) developing and studying practice-based professional development that supports social studies teachers’ inquiry teaching.
 Both projects are concerned with the full participation of English learners and other students who may be marginalized or facing challenges in developing disciplinary literacy skills.
 Project leaders are Chauncey Monte-Sano and Mary Schleppegrell.